Building a Dynamic Web Application: A Comprehensive Guide to Using React, Node.js, and Modern Tools - Day 2

 export default Home;

-Repeat similar steps for About.tsx
+Repeat similar steps for About.tsx and Contact.tsx.

 Install React Router: